surfranch/TelegramShillBot/README.md

   - https://my.telegram.org/apps
   ![telegram app config](./docs/appconfig.png)

-- Create a copy of `settings.example.yml` and name it `settings.yml`
+- Create a copy of the file `settings.example.yml` in the same directory and name it `settings.yml`

 - If this is your 1st time editing a YAML file, we strongly recommend taking 15 minutes to learn about it here: https://gettaurus.org/docs/YAMLTutorial/